-2019 2018
+2020 2019

-Total revenues \$ 318,209 \$ 72,011
+Total revenues \$ 427,925 \$ 318,209

-Total expenditures (226,690) (60,982)
+Total expenditures (445,575) (226,690)

-Revenues over expenditures 91,519 11,029
+Revenues over/(under) expenditures (17,650) 91,519

-Other changes in fund balance 335,514
+Other changes in fund balance 214,286

-Net change in fund balance \$ 91,519 \$ 346,543
+Net change in fund balance \$ 196,636 \$ 91,519

-The District's financial resources in the Internal District Debt Service Fund in both the current year and prior year are from property tax revenues for the District's share of contract taxes.
-During the previous fiscal year, financial resources also included capitalized interest from the sale of bonds.
+The District's financial resources in the Internal District Debt Service Fund in both the current year and prior year are from property tax revenues.
+During the current year, financial resources also included capitalized interest from the sale of bonds.
 The difference between these financial resources and debt service requirements resulted in an increase in fund balance each year.
 It is important to note that the District sets its annual debt service tax rate as recommended by its financial advisor, who monitors projected cash flows in the Internal District Debt Service Fund to ensure that the District will be able to meet its future debt service requirements.